-When you hear talk of payday loans, it seems they always tend to go hand-in-hand with scary topics like bankruptcy and wage garnishing.
-However, with the right information you can learn how to responsibly borrow with a short-term loan in Canada and avoid these two situations entirely.
-Nevertheless, wage garnishing can happen to some and it's important to understand how it works so you can be prepared.
+With the right information you can learn how to responsibly borrow with a short-term loan in Canada and avoid these situations entirely.
+It's important to understand how it works so you can be prepared.
 Read on to learn more about the process and your rights as a debtor.

 What Does it Mean to “Garnish Your Wages?”

 A wage garnishment is a court order that forces your employer to send part of your income right to the creditor.
-So, if you were supposed to be paying a cash advance lender $100 a week and you stop, they will go to court and could ask for your employer to send as much as 50% of your gross monthly pay to them.
+So, if you were supposed to be paying a loan back at $300 a month and you stop, they could go to court ask for your employer to send as much as 50% of your gross monthly pay to them.